thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 LLMQ-based InstantSend also removes a number of previously required limitations and simplifies the process by decreasing the number of P2P messages clients must process.
-Rather than tracking individual masternode votes for each transaction input, all required locking information is found within the single `islock` message for a transaction.
+Rather than tracking individual masternode votes for each transaction input, all required locking information is found within the single `islock` message.

 During the evaluation and transition from standard InstantSend to LLMQ-based InstantSend, Sporks 2 (`SPORK_2_INSTANTSEND_ENABLED`) and 20 (`SPORK_20_INSTANTSEND_LLMQ_BASED`)